streetmix/streetmix/README.md

 </p>

 <p align="center">
-  <b>Streetmix is a collaborative process for communities and city planners to design public space.</b>
+  <b>Streetmix is a collaborative process for communities and city planners to improve public spaces.</b>
   <br>Design, remix, and share your neighborhood street at <a href="http://streetmix.net/">streetmix.net</a>.
 </p>